ms0g/kdai/README.md

 # kdai
-A LKM(Loadable Kernel Module) for detection and prevention of ARP Poisoning Attack.
-The module builds a DHCP snooping table that includes mapping IP address and MAC pair on runtime, then performs a cross-checking of ARP cache and the table.
-If any mismatch, drops the packet.
+A LKM(Loadable Kernel Module) for detection and prevention of [ARP Poisoning Attack](https://en.wikipedia.org/wiki/ARP_spoofing).

+kdai intercepts all ARP requests and responses.Each of these intercepted packets is verified for valid MAC address to IP address bindings before the local ARP cache is updated.
+Invalid ARP packets are dropped.

+Determining the validity of ARP packet is based on a cross-checking of ARP cache and a valid MAC address to IP address bindings stored in the DHCP snooping table which is built at runtime.

 ### Prerequisites
 + [GCC](http://gcc.gnu.org "GCC home") (>= 5.4.0)
 ### Building